 The provision for income taxes for the years ended December 31, 2017 and 2016 reflects a combined federal, state and foreign tax rate of 24.1% and 35.8%, respectively, which corresponds to a tax provision of \$7,323 for 2017 as compared to \$11,155 for 2016.
-Our tax rate was primarily affected by the provisions of the Tax Cuts and Jobs Act ("TCJA"), which was signed into law by the President on Friday December 22, 2017.
-The TCJA included a reduction in the corporate tax rate from a top rate of 35% to a flat rate of 21%, thus causing significant remeasurements of our deferred tax liabilities and assets.
+Our tax rate was primarily affected by the corporate tax rate reductions of TCJA, thus causing significant remeasurements of our deferred tax liabilities and assets.
 The release of the liability for our previous unrecognized tax benefit also contributed \$1,157 to the decrease in the income tax provision, which contributed to the decreased tax rate.
 These decreases in the tax provision were partially offset by the deemed repatriation of our accumulated foreign earnings imposed by the TCJA of \$1,102.
 For more information on the effective tax rate, see Note 6 to our Consolidated Financial Statements.